 Hannah is a short story writer.
 She has a PhD in creative writing from the University of Leicester.
 Her first book-length collection, In Their Absence, will be published by Roman Books in autumn 2019.
-Her chapbook The Perseids is forthcoming from TSS press later this year.
+Her chapbook The Perseids is forthcoming from TSS press in early 2019.
 Hannah’s first short story collection, Without Makeup and Other Stories, was published by Crystal Clear Creators in 2012, and her stories have been anthologised in books from Valley Press and Unthank Books, and published in a wide range of literary journals.

 Hannah has taught creative writing in the community, in schools and most recently at the University of Leicester.
 Hannah has also has worked for years in the voluntary and charity sectors.
 She is a trustee for the charity Trade Sexual Health, and has substantial experience of working on projects relating to gender, equality and LGBTQ+ issues.
 You can find out more about Hannah on her personal website.

 Will is a writer with two decades of experience running workshops in writing, philosophy and creativity.
 He has a PhD in philosophy from Staffordshire University, and a masters degree in social anthropology.
 He has been Reader in Writing and Creativity at De Montfort University, visiting professor at the Parami Institute, Yangon, and visiting scholar at Sichuan University.
 He has also worked on a wide range of grassroots and community-based projects.
 He writes fiction, creative non-fiction and books for children.